ravescovi/msca_32021/allegro/README.md

         pip install -r requirements.txt

 3. Change "detect.py" script to run over the "Test dataset" and produce visualization of the detections.
-    - Note: latest version of script leverages a batch_size of 2; during training you will also see at "data size" of 5; in combination, this should produce 10 output images
+    - Note: latest version of script leverages a batch_size of 2; during training, you will also see a "data size" of 5; in combination, this should produce 10 output images

 4. Register back the detection and create a new version of the test dataset, with the automatic detections as annotations.